-- A fully accessible 12x6m multi-sensory hydrotherapy pool, combining ‘state of the art’ technology with the warmth of hydrotherapy, being heated to 32o
+- A fully accessible 12x6m multi-sensory hydrotherapy pool, combining light & sound technology with the warmth of hydrotherapy, being heated to 32°C

 - Light and pleasant indoor and outdoor seating areas.

-The pool’s sensory features include a spa, bubble pads and a water fountain – all activated by poolside buttons, with a wall mounted ipad controlling music, blinds and lighting.
+The pool’s sensory features include a spa, bubble pads and a water fountain – all activated by poolside buttons.

 A special feature of the pool is that we are able (with prior arrangement with Calvert Trust staff) to raise or lower the depth of the water via a moveable pool floor.